sid030sid/sid030sid.github.io/index.md

 ## About Me

-I am a Student Research Assistant at the Service-centric Networking Lab of Technical University Berlin.
+I am a Student Research Assistant at the Service-centric Networking Lab (SNET) of Technical University Berlin, driven by a passion for advancing innovative technologies in Decentralized Identity and Decentralized Systems Engineering.
+Building on my Master's studies in Data Science and Engineering, I strive to combine this expertise with my research at SNET to contribute to the evolving field of Trustworthy AI.
+In a world where AI increasingly shapes our lives, ensuring its trustworthiness is vital for upholding democratic values.
+I firmly believe that privacy is democracy, and that AI systems must adhere to ethical principles to promote fairness and accountability.
+What inspires me most about Trustworthy AI is its unique blend of technical and interdisciplinary challenges.
+By integrating computer science, ethics, and societal perspectives, it provides the opportunity to design systems that are safe, verifiable, and privacy-preserving—key to building a just and equitable future.
+My enthusiasm for research stems from the excitement of tackling complex problems, exploring innovative ideas, and contributing to impactful solutions.
+I deeply enjoy the process of reading, writing, and presenting research that has the potential to drive meaningful change.

 ## Research Interests

+- **Decentralized Identity:** Decentralized Identifiers, Verifiable Credentials, Self-sovereign Identity
-- **Decentralized Systems Engineering:** Blockchain, InterPlanetary File System, Self-sovereign Identity, Multiparty Computation
+- **Decentralized Systems Engineering:** Blockchain, InterPlanetary File System, Multiparty Computation
-- **Trustworthy AI:** Federated Learning, zkML, Personhood Credentials, Homomorphic Encryption
+- **Trustworthy AI:** Decentralized Federated Learning, zkML, Zero-knowledge Proof, Personhood Credentials, Homomorphic Encryption, Differential Privacy

 ## News